GeorgeBardas/securrency_test_app/NOTES.md

    3. countriesApiKey - API Key for the countries API
    4. geoApiKey - API Key for Google's geolocation

-Note - API key would be hiddent in an .env file but for testing purposes I exposed them in the flavors configs
+Note - API keys would be hidden in an .env file but for testing purposes I exposed them in the flavors configs

 ### **Screens**
    1. Welcome Screen